 Antique appraisers have to be vetted and highly qualified.
-The antique appraisers I know tend to have gained their knowledge by 'doing'.
+The valuation experts I know tend to have gained their knowledge by 'doing'.
 Essentially, they come from an auction house background.
 Many, but not all, of the TV Antiques Roadshow experts have the exactly same auctioneering background.
 That's how they get to know what they know.

 This section explains about the 'auctioneers assessment' - an assessment that takes place when you take your item to the auctioneer for sale.